 Harassment is a form of unlawful employment discrimination.
 Workplace harassment is unwelcome conduct based on membership in a protected category.
-Harassment becomes unlawful if enduring offensive conduct is a condition of continued employment, or if the conduct is “severe or pervasive” enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
+Harassment becomes unlawful if enduring offensive conduct is a condition of continued employment, or if the conduct creates a work environment that a reasonable person would consider intimidating, hostile, or abusive.

 Hostile work environment

-Some factors that impact whether workplace conduct is so “severe or pervasive” that it rises to the level of creating a hostile work environment are:
+Some factors that impact whether workplace conduct creates a hostile work environment are:

-- Whether conduct was repeated, or a pattern existed
+- Whether the conduct was repeated, or a pattern existed

-- Whether the conduct was verbal, physical, or both
+- Whether the conduct was verbal, physical, written, auditory, visual, or some combination

-- Whether it was hostile or patently offensive
+- Whether it was intimidating, hostile or offensive

 - Whether supervisors were involved in or condoned the conduct